I’m a Sole Trader. Am I eligible to apply? What is the minimum I can apply for?

 I am based in Northern Ireland and would like to deliver a programme there – can I apply?

 Sorry, the funding is not eligible to be spent in Northern Ireland.
+But please check out our website and socials so you can engage with us in other ways.

 My organisation hasn’t worked with 18-25s before – can we still apply to the Incubator Fund?